 Meditation and mindfulness (a specific form of meditation) help you clear your mind and reduce stress.
 A similar approach is guided imagery.
 Taking up yoga and breathing exercises can also help you deal with depression.

 Massage encourages your body to release more serotonin and dopamine, neurotransmitters (brain chemicals) that people often lack when they have depression.
 Massage also reduces cortisol, a hormone your body releases when you’re scared or under stress.

 Nurocoach offers the innovative BrainsWay® transcranial magnetic stimulation (TMS) as an alternative to medication for patients with moderate-to-severe depression.
 TMS uses magnetic coils on your head to stimulate activity in the brain’s mood center.

 Call Nurocoach today to learn more about TMS and other nondrug treatments for depression.
-You can also book an in-person or telehealth appointment online.
+You can also book a telehealth appointment online.